epfl-ada/ada-2024-project-adapocalypse/README.md

 "Her Side Story" will explore the following research questions:

-1. How are women sidelined in movies, and in what ways are their roles limited or diminished within narratives?
+1. How are women sidelined in movies?
 2. Does gender parity among actors influence a movie's economic performance, ratings, and global reach?
+3. How do character tropes related to women affect their narrative function and presence in films over time?
-3. How does the gender of a movie’s director influence the gender equity in the representation of actors, particularly women?
+4. How does the gender of a movie’s director influence the gender equity in the representation of actors, particularly women?
-4. How do character tropes related to women affect their narrative function and presence in films over time?
-5. What role does the Bechdel Test play in predicting a film's portrayal of gender roles, and how does it correlate with the critical and financial success of films?
+5. What role does the Bechdel Test play in predicting a film's representation of genders, and how does it correlate with the critical and financial success of films?

 ### Tools, Libraries, and Datasets

 #### Tools and Libraries
-- **Python Libraries**: Pandas, Matplotlib, Seaborn, Scikit-learn, NLTK, and Hugging Face’s transformers library for sentiment analysis.
+- **Python Libraries**: P
+  - **Pandas**
+  - **Matplotlib**
+  - **Seaborn**
+  - **Scikit-learn**
+  - **Hugging Face’s transformers library** (sentiment analysis)

-- **Visualization**: Interactive visualization libraries like Plotly and Dash will be used to create engaging data visualizations.
+- **Visualization**: Interactive visualization libraries (to be determined) will be used to create engaging data visualizations.

-#### Datasets
+#### Main dataset
 - **CMU Movie Summaries Dataset**: this dataset contains the following files:
   - **characters_metadata.tsv**
   - **movie_metadata.tsv**